apache/tvm/docs/dev/relay_add_pass.rst

 And the pass can now be used in C++ and Python, though it's a good idea to wrap the API in Python, as described in :ref:`relay-add-op`.
-More detail about registration can be found in :doc:`runtime.md`.
+More detail about registration can be found in :ref:`tvm-runtime-system`.